 1. Tell family and friends

-The modern way to announce an engagement is to take to social media and post a picture of the ring on a finger along with the words ‘I said yes!’.
+The modern way to announce an engagement is to take to social media and post a picture of the ring on a finger along with the words ‘I said yes!’
+(I’ve seen some of the cutest engagement photos with gorgeous Moon Magic rings recently on Insta!).
 While there’s nothing wrong with this, you might find that it puts a few noses out of joint; your parents might want to hear the good news before school acquaintances you haven’t spoken to in more than a decade.
 Pick up the phone and pass on the good news to the really important people.